salesforce/bazel-eclipse/docs/using_the_feature_builds.md

 For more information on how the feature invokes Bazel, see the [architecture page](dev/architecture.md).

-### Next Topic: Launching binaries and tests from Eclipse
+### Next Topic: Understanding the Java Classpath

-The next page in our guide discusses the [Launchers](using_the_feature_launching.md) with the Bazel Eclipse Feature.
+The next page in our guide discusses the [Java classpath](using_the_feature_classpath.md) of your Java projects within the Bazel Eclipse Feature.